Planning scenario

 Takeaway

-In this example, a tax saving of £80,000 is achieved on a £200k investment, through the use of the Spousal Exemption in conjunction with retaining the BR assets.
+In this example, a tax saving of £80,000 is achieved on a £200k investment, through the use of the Spousal Exemption in conjunction with retaining the unlisted BR assets.

 Careful planning can therefore be beneficial from a tax perspective with regard to both the timing of the initial investment and retention of such assets.